-Students must comply with Immunization, CPR, First Aid, mask fit testing, OCP registration and Drug Profile Viewer requirements (items A to E).
-Students who have not complied with these requirements will not be permitted to proceed to experiential placements (i.e., EPE-1, EPE-2, APPE) and will be denied access to the experiential database until all requirements are met.
-In addition, any site-specific requirements such as a Police Record Check/Vulnerable Sector Screening must be completed in order to proceed to experiential placements (see section F below).
-Please review the Office of Experiential Education website for the most up-to-date information on these requirements (www.pharmacy.utoronto.ca/oee).
+Students must comply with Immunization, CPR, First Aid, Mask Fit Testing, OCP Registration and Drug Profile Viewer requirements (items A to F).
+Students who have not complied with these requirements will not be permitted to proceed to experiential placements (i.e., EPE-1, EPE-2, APPE).
+In addition, any site-specific requirements such as a Police Record Check/Vulnerable Sector Screening must be completed in order to proceed to experiential placements (see section G below).
+Please review the Office of Experiential Education website for the most up-to-date information on these requirements (www. pharmacy.utoronto.ca/oee).
+Students will be notified of the specific immunization requirements and deadlines for submission of supporting documentation.